Business Strategy Hub

 1. World’s leading food delivery services site

 Zomato is one of the largest restaurant search websites in the world.
-Its food ordering and delivery services cover more than 1,000 cities and have 14.7 million monthly average transacting customers.
+Its food ordering and delivery services cover more than 1,000 cities.
+In 2023 the company had over 80 million monthly active users with its online platforms attracting over 90 billion visits.

 2. Market dominance in India